My pen is my harp and my lyre;

 Virtual via Zoom

-Click here to register for this free in-person program, co-presented by the Kindertransport Association and the JFCS Holocaust Center.
+To register for this free in-person program co-presented by New Lehrhaus, click here.
 The Library is located at 1835 Ellis Street in San Francisco, with free garage parking at 1227 Pierce Street between Ellis and Eddy.
-It has become more important than ever to find meaningful ways to commemorate and […] ...
+Howard Freedman will share a variety of short film clips that demonstrate how immigrant Jews were represented in films of […] ...

 Jewish Community Library